tchleung/tomayto_tomahto/README.md

 ## **Flask**
-I built a flask app serving the tensorflow model on an EC2 instance.
-You can check it out [HERE](https://13.52.56.68/).
+I built a flask app serving the tensorflow model deployed on Heroku.
+You can check it out [HERE](https://tomayto-tomahto.herokuapp.com/).
 The code base is maintained in [this repo](https://github.com/tchleung/tomayto_tomahto_flask/).
 <br/><br/>
 You can record a sentence (~3 minutes) using the voice recorder and save it as a .wav file.
 Upload the recording to the server, and it will show you the prediction.
 Screenshots are taken running on Firefox on Ubuntu.
 <br/>